Is Decentralized Finance Actually Decentralized? An Interdisciplinary Framework Integrating Network Theory, Agent-Based Simulation, and Longitudinal Evidence from Aave, GHO Issuance, and Cross-Chain Expansion: Literature Review

-The literature has also found an effect of network features on economic variables such as price and volatilities. \citet{motamed2019} found that price of Bitcoin, Ethereum and Litecoin is positively correlated with the size of the graph and the number of nodes and edges. \citet{vallarano2020} showed that the price of Bitcoin is negatively correlated with the average outdegree. \citet{bovet2019}, using a Granger causality test, found that the past degree distributions, especially the outdegree\footnote{ Outdegree is the number of edges that are directed out of a node in the directed network graph \cite{vallarano2020}.} of the Bitcoin trading network can predict future price increases \cite{bovet2019}.
-Several studies have also used network features. \citet{li2019} built an ARIMA time-series model to forecast price anomalies using network features.
+The literature has also found an effect of network features on economic variables such as price and volatility. \citet{motamed2019} found that the price of Bitcoin, Ethereum and Litecoin is positively correlated with the size of the graph and the number of nodes and edges. \citet{vallarano2020} showed that the price of Bitcoin is negatively correlated with the average outdegree. \citet{cong2022} discovered that the current Ethereum is more and more centralized in block rewards, ownership, and transactions. \citet{bovet2019}, using a Granger causality test, found that the past degree distributions, especially the outdegree\footnote{ Outdegree is the number of edges that are directed out of a node in the directed network graph \cite{vallarano2020}.} of the Bitcoin trading network can predict future price increases \cite{bovet2019}.
+Several studies have also used network features. \citet{li2019} built an ARIMA time-series model to forecast price anomalies using network features.~\cite{zhang2022blockchain} is a follow-up study of ours that extends the analysis to compare several decentralized banks.

 Our research extends network studies on Bitcoin and Ethereum to DeFi tokens.
-Moreover, we aim to conduct a comprehensive analysis of the blockchain network and the core-periphery structure by comparing a variety of network features including the numbers of nodes and edges, the mean and standard deviation of degree., top 10 degrees mean ratio, relative degree, modularity, the count of components, the count of core, and giant component ratio, etc. Furthermore, we conduct counterfactual analysis to simulate the effect of removing cores on AAVE network dynamics.
-Finally, to evaluate economic performance, in addition to price and volatility, we include total value locked (TVL) \cite{george2022}, a feature unique to the DeFi market.
+Moreover, we aim to conduct a comprehensive analysis of the blockchain network and the core-periphery structure by comparing a variety of network features including the numbers of nodes and edges, the mean and standard deviation of degree., top 10 degrees mean ratio, relative degree, modularity, the count of components, the count of core, and giant component ratio, etc. Furthermore, we identify the effects of decentralization measured by network features on economic performance at different time horizons.